earthly/earthly/CONTRIBUTING.md

 ## Using Earthly pre-release

 To build Earthly from source, you need the same requirements as Earthly.
 We recommend that you use the pre-prelease version of Earthly for development purposes.
 To launch the pre-release Earthly, simply use the `./earth` script provided in the root of the earthly repository.
-The pre-release Earthly tracks the version on master.
+The pre-release Earthly tracks the version on main.
 You can use `./earth --version` to identify which Git hash was used to build it.

 ## Building from source